 Life is full of small delights.
 Piles of books waiting to be read.
 Bundles of letters.
 Amusing cuttings.
 Memories.
 Friends.
 Surprises.

-I've taken to attempt to bring these together by booby trapping my books.
-I was inspired by a friend who always added glitter and sequins to envelopes.
+I’ve taken to attempt to bring these together by booby-trapping my books.
+A friend who always adds glitter and sequins to envelopes inspired me.
 You innocently open the envelope to remove your birthday card and get a little more than you bargained for.
-This then got me thinking about the intriguing things that fall out of second hand books and library books.
+This then got me thinking about the intriguing things that fall out of second-hand books and library books.
 I then recalled my habit of using what I had to hand as a bookmark.

 So why not make a deliberate effort to conceal paper items within books?
 Unless you have a very modest personal library you’ll forget all about the inclusions but will have the joy of rediscovering them as you turn the pages.

 A volume by Oscar Wilde (his less cheery and most moving work) goes rather nicely with some wit from Noël Coward.

 A Scarlett Thomas novel houses one of her short stories that a friend found for me.

 And a guide to the hidden bits of London is the perfect home for an article on a similar theme from Time Out.

 Any suitably flat item would do, although sequins and confetti could get rather messy.
 While letters, articles, and tickets are obvious choices I think there’s a case for pressed flowers, particularly if the book is of the heavy sort that would make a suitable press.

 Hide some treasures among your books so you too can have the joy of re-discovery.